kayahr/wastelib/doc/formats/map.md

 # Map Format

+> [!WARNING]
+> This documentation is still work in progress and currently incomplete.
+Some parts of the format are still unknown or only partially understood.

 This document describes the map block format used inside the Wasteland 1 `GAME1` and `GAME2` files.

 It covers: